Berchtesgaden hotels are well-prepared for the 2 million guests they receive every year.

 For more information, history and photos, see the Hotel zum Türken.
 Or contact them directly for booking at email@example.com.

 The Kempinski (formerly the Intercontinental) is a large, luxury resort sitting on it's own hill with great views of the mountains.
-This is a high-end, very modern hotel with first-rate rooms, four restaurants, a swimming pool, spa and a Segway track for its guests.
+This is a high-end, very modern hotel with first-rate rooms, four restaurants, a swimming pool, and a spa for its guests.

 There was a controversy over its construction; this was the same hill where Reichsmarschall Hermann Goering had his country home.
 All traces of his bombed-out house were removed and the shape of the hill was changed.